To develop a new degree proposal and secure the necessary authorizations and approvals, please follow and review each of the four steps below:

 - Once approved by the UH Board of Regents, the full proposal will be submitted to the Texas Higher Education Coordinating Board (THECB) for approval.
 The response from the coordinating board can be: (1) approval with scheduled date of implementation; (2) return to the campus with requested revisions, (3) disapproval.

 - Once approved by the THECB, the proposal is forwarded to the Department of Education for a final review and approval for the program to be deemed eligible for students to receive Title IV funding as financial aid.
 This approval is communicated to the Executive Director of Student Financial Aid.

 Step Four: Notification to Dean and Relevant On-Campus Parties

-- Academic Programs will also ensure that the Dean is supplied (for the record) copies of all signed documents that led to the THECB approval (i.e., the original signed PPR, the THECB Full Proposal, the THECB Certification Form for Electronically Delivered Off-Campus Education Programs, and the THECB approval letter, which comes from the THECB Commissioner).
+- The Director for Academic Programs will also ensure that the Dean is supplied (for the record) copies of all signed documents that led to the THECB approval (i.e., the original signed PPR, the THECB Full Proposal, the THECB Certification Form for Electronically Delivered Off-Campus Education Programs, and the THECB approval letter, which comes from the THECB Commissioner).

-- Following notification to the Dean, Academic Programs will notify appropriate on-campus parties (i.e., Institutional Research, Office of the Registrar, Institutional Effectiveness, etc.) to help ensure that the new degree offering is coded appropriately in all UH data systems.
+- Following notification to the Dean, the Director for Academic Programs will notify appropriate on-campus parties (i.e., Institutional Research, Office of the Registrar, Institutional Effectiveness, etc.) to help ensure that the new degree offering is coded appropriately in all UH data systems.
 These parties will also be provided with (for the record) copies of all signed documents that led to the THECB approval (i.e., the originally signed PPR, the THECB Full Proposal, the THECB Certification Form for Electronically Delivered Off-Campus Education Programs, and the THECB approval letter, which comes from the THECB Commissioner).